 It is required to restart the server after changing the configuration file for the changes to take effect.

 Scheduler and Job-Splitting Parameters¶

 Similar to virtual screening, it is also possible to specify how many resource manager slots should be used for a single conformer generation sub-job.
-This setting can be overriden by the user when sending a remote conformer generation request from LigandScout or KNIME.
+This setting can be overridden by the user when sending a remote conformer generation request from LigandScout or KNIME.

-All supported schedulers allow to specifiy a priority when submitted a new job into the queue.
+All supported schedulers allow to specify a priority when submitted a new job into the queue.
 The higher this value is, the less priority the job has.
 In the case of SGE, PBS, and TORQUE the value has to be in the range 0 to 1023.
 The iserver application will set the given value as negative priority, no matter which sign is used.